Nestpebble/femtofox/Femtofox_hardware/Ordering_Femtofox_PCBs.md

  - Removal of order number marks (there is no anchor information provided in the Gerber files to limit where it is placed)
 4. Select the PCB assembly option
 5. Upload the BOM file and Pick & Place file to the relevant boxes on the next page.
 6. Check which parts you actually require, and those that are in stock.
 If an item is no longer available, it is worth reviewing the specs for the original part and finding an alternative.
 Pay special care that replacement connectors such as JST-PA (2.0mm) are used where they are called for.
-The following items are duplicated, and only one option should be chosen:
+The following items require specific attention:
+ - D1 and
  - PHR1/PHL1 and SHR1/SHL1 are pin headers and socket headers respectively.
 They cannot be soldered at the same time, so pick one.
  - 2.54mm pin headers for UART2, UART4 and I2C are offered as an option, or 2.00mm pin headers are available in the same physical space.
-7. Check the 2D and 3D renders of the board to check that all modules are in the correct locations.
+8. Check the 2D and 3D renders of the board to check that all modules are in the correct locations.
-8. Submit the design using a suitable origin code, and complete the ordering process.
+9. Submit the design using a suitable origin code, and complete the ordering process.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyMjM5NzA2Miw5MzI2MzkwNTQsLTY4MT
+eyJoaXN0b3J5IjpbMTk2NDE4NzI4NSw5MzI2MzkwNTQsLTY4MT
 E2MTIyNSwtMjEzNDUzMjcwOV19
 -->